 From individual stocks to exchange-traded funds to mutual funds, you have lots of options.
 Perhaps it’s best to heed Warren Buffett’s advice: “If you like spending six to eight hours per week working on investments, do it.
 If you don’t, then dollar-cost average into index funds.”

 So, unless you’re ready be an active investor, researching and buying stocks you think will win, it’s advisable to invest in something like an S&P 500 index fund, which tracks the performance of the world’s largest companies.

-From Fidelity to Ally to Scottrade, you have plenty of choices.
+From Fidelity to Ally, you have plenty of choices.
 Consider the sites and content that you like, as well as the level of support you need.

 Also, consider the costs.
 Some online brokers just give you the bare-bones, with inexpensive fees.
 Others are more expensive but provide you with ample content, advice and data to make better investments.